roman-milk/roman-milk.github.io/black-cock.md

  I obeyed, my face burning with shame.

  "Just sit there until I am ready for your mouth, cocksucker," he demanded.
-Report_Story #3